bhlam/UCSD-ChromeExtension/README.md

-# Home to UCSD chromeExtesion
+# Home to UCSD chromeExtension

+We are building a Google Chrome extension that will be convenient and useful for all UCSD students.